borasaygac/SAT-Solver-DPLL/README.md

 <div style="text-align: justify;">

+- use watched literals during backtracking with learned clauses differenlty

+- Leave preprocessing to the end of implementation

+- NIVER: Do NOT delete the two producing resolvents once a resolved clause is added

 # Group_K_Project_2

 This project implements the DPLL algorithm enhanced with Unit Propagation (UP) and Pure Literal Elimination (PLE).